Michelle and her family are Halloween buffs who have constructed haunted mazes and trails for family parties and for-profit ventures.

 - Decide what materials you will use for the walls

 - Sketch your plan

 - Add scary effects

 In 2014, we actually turned a part of our home into a haunted house to support a local fundraising cause.
-Because the size of our house didn't allow us to create lots of twists and turns and rooms—we still had to live there, after all—we did as much as we could inside the lower floor of the home which took our guests on a path outside, onto our large back deck.
+Because the size of our house didn't allow us to create lots of twists and turns and rooms—we still had to live there, after all—we did as much as we could inside the lower floor of the home, then extended the maze outside onto our large back deck.

-- Drop Cloths and Tarps
+Drop Cloths and Tarps

-Materials You'll Need for Planning:
+Materials You'll Need for Planning

-- Graph paper and a pencil
+- Graph paper

 - Measuring tape